ErikGartner/actor/README.md

 ![actor-github](docs/visualization.png)

 ## Overview
-Official implementation of the NeurIPS 2019 paper _Domes to Drones: Self-Supervised Active Triangulation for 3D Human Pose Reconstruction_.
+Official implementation of the NeurIPS 2019 paper [_Domes to Drones: Self-Supervised Active Triangulation for 3D Human Pose Reconstruction_](https://papers.nips.cc/paper/8646-domes-to-drones-self-supervised-active-triangulation-for-3d-human-pose-reconstruction).
 This repo contains code for reproducing the results of our proposed ACTOR model and the baselines, as well as training ACTOR on Panoptic.
+A video overview of the paper is available [here](https://youtu.be/-RQHKJjqbYU).

 ACTOR is implemented in [Caffe](https://github.com/BVLC/caffe).
 The experiments are performed in the [CMU Panoptic](http://domedb.perception.cs.cmu.edu/) multi-camera framework.
 Our ACTOR implementation uses [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) as underlying 2d pose estimator.
 We have used